lumi2021/waxweaver/README.md

-# planetSandbox-cpp
+# waxweaver
- this is the planet sandbox project with c++ gdextension stuff use godot 4.2 to open it it uses gdextension stuff for WEB so good luck getting that shit to work if you wanna edit anything c++
+this is the source code for waxweaver it uses c++ gdextension, so it must be opened in godot 4.2 or it won't work just the "theSandbox" folder is required if you would like to open the project "src" contains the c++ code which pertains to blocks and world generation and other intensive stuff you'll have to figure out how to compile the c++ code yourself if you'd like to play around with that stuff